Radley nameboard and Abingdon train

 Saturday 15th June 11:30am - 3:30pm

 Whilst not one of the original stations when the Didcot to Oxford line opened, Radley has a long association with the railway.
-The Bowyer Arms will be hosting the event at Radley.
-It is very close to the station approach road and the garden provides an elevated view of the station and railway line, safe for small children.
+The Bowyer Arms hosted the event at Radley.
+It is very close to the station approach road and the garden provided an elevated view of the station and railway line, safe for small children.

-Please ask at the Radley History Club tent in the pub garden for directions.
+Directions could be obtained at the Radley History Club tent in the pub garden.

-There is no admission charge for this event.
+There was no admission charge for this event.

 At Radley Station:

-- A permanent board showing the history of Radley Station will be unveiled at approximately 11:30am
+- A permanent board showing the history of Radley Station was unveiled at approximately 11:30am

 - A wide choice of hot and cold food for all ages

 - A display of railway pictures and artefacts